$ sudo ./learn_linux --hands-on

 Understand computers.
 Don't just use them.

-4 Saturdays · 10AM–2PM Ages 12–18 Small group Nairobi, Kenya
+4 Saturdays · 10AM–2PM All skill levels Small group Nairobi, Kenya

-What your child will learn
+What you'll learn

 Week 01